 The Respiratory Care program is a two-year course of study requiring 65 credits for an Associate in Applied Science degree.
 It includes a series of general education and natural science courses, which can be completed prior to applying and enrolling in the program, which is recommended to reduce the course workload each semester (completion of these courses does not guarantee admission to the program).

 Upon graduation from MVCC's Respiratory Care program, you will be eligible to take National Board for Respiratory Care (NBRC) exams to earn certified and registered respiratory therapist credentials.
 Information on licensure contacts for each state can be obtained at www.aarc.org/advocacy/state-society-resources/state-licensure-contacts.

 - Small lecture groups (maximum of 35 students)

-- Small clinical group ratios (1 instructor to 4-6 students)
+- Small clinical group ratios (one instructor to four to six students)

-- Each respiratory student has access to 3 respiratory faculty members as advisors
+- Each respiratory student has access to three respiratory faculty members as advisors

 - Seven hospital affiliates provide sites for clinical experiences